-In the event of the Healthy Return app is not available, the paper version of the COVID-19 Symptom Checklist (found within this packet) must be completed before you come onto the campus.
+In the event of the VCCCD app or the Healthy Return link is not available, the paper version of the COVID-19 Symptom Checklist (found within this packet) must be completed before you come onto the campus.
 The paper version must be submitted to the Screener at the time of arrival and will be retained by the college.
 You will not get a copy of the completed checklist.